iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ## For boards running an embedded Linux

-During an experiment boards running an embedded Linux have an IPv6 address assigned to their Ethernet interface.
+During an experiment, boards running an embedded Linux have a public IPv6 address assigned to their Ethernet interface.
 They are directly accessible:
 - from any other embedded Linux board currently running,
 - from any board of the testbed based on a microcontroller having a public IPv6 address,
 - from any IoT-LAB SSH frontend,
 - and, on the whole, from any public IPv6 address on the Internet.

-Each site has a /64 IPv6 prefix assigned, in which each node will be assigned its static IPv6 address.
+Each site has a /64 IPv6 prefix, in which each embedded Linux node will get its static IPv6 address.

-This IPV6 configuration can be known with the following environment variables:
+Its IPV6 configuration can be known with the following environment variables:
 ```bash
 root@node-a8-1:~# printenv
 ...